2023 Thomas R. Pickering Graduate Fellowship Program Snapshots

 On November 7, the 2020 Pickering Fellowship selection panel chose 30 2020 Pickering Fellows.
 All accepted the fellowship offer.
 The selection panel was extremely impressed by the new fellows’ experiences, leadership, and commitment to a Foreign Service career.
 The program received 844 applications, and the selection process was highly competitive.

 Melanie Baca-Ortiz is from Alexandria, Virginia, and obtained her bachelor’s degree in International Relations and French from Lake Forest College.
 Melanie has held internships at the Consulate of Honduras, the American Bar Association, and the Association of American Residents Overseas.
 Melanie currently works at the U.S. Food & Drug Administration.
 She is proficient in Spanish and French.

 Erick Boone, originally from Kansas City, Missouri, graduated from Howard University where he studied legal communications and French.
 Erick previously worked with the Mandela Young African Leaders Program and later as an English instructor through the Teaching Assistant Program in France program.
 He currently serves as an intern for the Department of State and as a policy fellow for the U.S. Helsinki Commission, where works on human rights issues.
 His languages include Spanish and French.

 Akaisha Cook is a recent graduate from the University of Nevada, Las Vegas, where she earned a bachelor’s degree in political science at the Honors College.
 Akaisha has studied abroad in Chengdu, China and is a 2019 Rangel Summer Scholar.
 She has also served as a legislative policy intern in the Office of the Governor of the State of Nevada and was actively engaged in student-based organizations at UNLV.
 She is proficient in Mandarin.

 Lauren Dacus is originally from the Baltimore, Maryland area and graduated from Old Dominion University in 2018 with a bachelor’s degree in international studies and history.
 She studied abroad in Meknes, Morocco, where she volunteered at a women’s development NGO.
-Lauren currently serves as a Peace Corps School and Community Resource Volunteer in South Africa, where she promotes English literacy and community engagement in healthy lifestyle choices as an educator and project manager.
+Lauren currently serves as a Peace Corps School and Community Resource Volunteer in South Africa, where she promotes English literacy and community engagement in healthy lifestyle choices as an educator and project facilitator.
 Her languages include Arabic, Italian, and Zulu.